- Machine learning in pricing models

-The main dilemma for retailers when trying to accurately price their products is when they attempt to tackle this question: What is a fair price for this item considering the market, the current time of year, demand, and the product’s attributes?
+The main dilemma for retail teams when trying to accurately price their products is when they attempt to tackle this question: What is a fair price for this item considering the market, the current time of year, demand, and the product’s attributes?
 This question is insanely hard to answer correctly, because these factors are constantly changing.

 Depending on the product, they can change in a matter of minutes, especially in the eCommerce market.
 This is why retailers like Amazon change the prices of their products millions of times per day.
 For retailers that are not as large as Amazon, however, doing so is painstakingly difficult.
 They are left with no choice but to compromise; either don’t consider many factors in order to change the prices in a timely manner, or consider as many factors as possible and hope that the market hasn’t changed too much by the time prices are set.

-Human-centric and ML-driven decision-making in pricing
+1Purely human-powered and ML-driven decision-making in pricing

 Machine learning can utilize complex algorithms in order to consider a myriad of factors and come up with the right prices for thousands of products near-instantly.
 ML-based pricing models can detect patterns within the data it is given, which allows it to price items based on factors that the retailer may not have even been aware of.